Floorp-Projects/Floorp/docs/contributing/directory_structure.rst

 In order to modify the source, you have to acquire it either by downloading a
 `snapshot <https://developer.mozilla.org/docs/Mozilla/Developer_guide/Source_Code/Downloading_Source_Archives>`__
-of the sources or by checking out the current sources from :ref:`Mercurial <How to contribute to Firefox>`.
+of the sources or by checking out the current sources from :ref:`Mercurial <Firefox Contributors' Quick Reference>`.

 This document describes the directory structure -- i.e., directories that are used by at least some of the